mirsella/backupscript/README.md

-this yet another dotfiles manager is special because it use a single config file, in json. the script loop into a part of the json, given as a argument to the script. i'll try to do a example, open the config.json file to understand better.
+this yet another dotfiles manager is special because it use a single config file, in json. the script loop into a part of the json, given as a argument to the script. i'll try to do a example, open the config.json file to understand better. you can change all the command executed, so it can be used for a lot more than dotfiles !

 <h3>Example</h3>